VipeCloud/vipecloud_api/README.md

       "0" => 123,
       "1" => 1234
    ],
-   "add_to_contact_lists" : [ 123 ], //optional parameter that accepts an array of contact_list_ids to add the contact directly to a set of lists
+   "add_to_contact_lists" : [ 123, 1234 ], //optional parameter that accepts an array of contact_list_ids to add the contact directly to a set of lists (the user must own the contact list)
-   "remove_from_contact_lists" : [ 1234 ] //optional parameter that accepts an array of contact_list_ids to remove the contact directly from a set of lists
+   "remove_from_contact_lists" : [ 12345, 12346 ] //optional parameter that accepts an array of contact_list_ids to remove the contact directly from a set of lists (the user must own the contact list)
 }
 ```